About This Website

 Chronic Kidney Disease in India is under-diagnosed, under-treated and probably more importantly under-educated.

-The commonest cause of CKD, as highlighted in the adjoining table from CKD registry of India, is the kidney disease caused by long standing diabetes.
+The commonest cause of CKD, as per data from CKD registry of India, is the kidney disease caused by long standing diabetes.

 The second position is ‘held’ by ‘undetermined cause’ and this is unique to developing countries since early detection of chronic diseases is very very poor.
 This could, partly, be due to lack of awareness not only among the lay people, but also the primary care physicians and secondary care hospitals.